 It’s worth keeping in mind that different lenders look at potential borrowers differently, so, just because one lender won’t approve you it doesn’t mean the next one won’t.
 However, the lower your score, the lower the chance you’re going to get accepted, and the higher the interest rate will be if you are accepted.

-If you have poor credit and you are interested in getting finance of up to $15,000 to buy a vehicle, click here to visit Bad Credit Loan who will search their lending partners to get you the loan you need.
+If you have poor credit and you are interested in getting finance to buy a vehicle, here a link to AutoLoanZoom who will search their lending partners to get you the loan you need.

 Do you really need a vehicle?